Root: Anatomy

 Root morphology is divided into four zones: the root cap, the apical meristem, the elongation zone, and the hair.
 The root cap of new roots helps the root penetrate the soil.
 These root caps are sloughed off as the root goes deeper creating a slimy surface that provides lubrication.
 The apical meristem behind the root cap produces new root cells that elongate.
 Then, root hairs form that absorb water and mineral nutrients from the soil.
 The first root in seed producing plants is the radicle, which expands from the plant embryo after seed germination.

 When dissected, the arrangement of the cells in a root is root hair, epidermis, epiblem, cortex, endodermis, pericycle and, lastly, the vascular tissue in the centre of a root to transport the water absorbed by the root to other places of the plant.

 Perhaps the most striking characteristic of roots that distinguishes them from other plant organs such as stem-branches and leaves is that roots have an endogenous origin, i.e., they originate and develop from an inner layer of the mother axis, such as pericycle.
 In contrast, stem-branches and leaves are exogenous, i.e., they start to develop from the cortex, an outer layer.

-In response to the concentration of nutrients, roots also synthesise cytokinin, which acts as a signal as to how fast the shoots can grow.
+In response to the concentration of nutrients, roots also synthesize cytokinin, which acts as a signal as to how fast the shoots can grow.
 Roots often function in storage of food and nutrients.
 The roots of most vascular plant species enter into symbiosis with certain fungi to form mycorrhizae, and a large range of other organisms including bacteria also closely associate with roots.

 Root system architecture (RSA)

 Definition

 In its simplest form, the term root system architecture (RSA) refers to the spatial configuration of a plant's root system.
 This system can be extremely complex and is dependent upon multiple factors such as the species of the plant itself, the composition of the soil and the availability of nutrients.
 Root architecture plays the important role of providing a secure supply of nutrients and water as well as anchorage and support.

-The configuration of root systems serves to structurally support the plant, compete with other plants and for uptake of nutrients from the soil.
-Roots grow to specific conditions, which, if changed, can impede a plant's growth.
+The configuration of root systems serves to structurally support the plant and compete with other plants for uptake of nutrients within the soil.
+Roots grow in response to specific ecological conditions, which, if changed, can impede a plant's growth.
 For example, a root system that has developed in dry soil may not be as efficient in flooded soil, yet plants are able to adapt to other changes in the environment, such as seasonal changes.